Application Creation Guidelines

 Using Multiple Layouts

 Widgets are the building blocks of applications that describe data and visual elements.
+In Appspace, widgets act as content placeholders in an application’s layout.
+Among the most commonly used widgets are media zones, clocks, text and text ticker widgets.
 Almost all applications, both passive and interactive, can be created with a key selection of widgets.

 If you repeatedly use the same type of widgets in a specific way throughout the application, consider reusing the widgets across multiple layouts.
-Appspace allows user to reuse widgets from other layouts as this feature helps to greatly reduce the widget’s load time.
+Appspace allows users to reuse widgets from other layouts to greatly reduce the widget’s load time.

-Adding widgets in layers will create a sense of depth.
-Layering is a process of grouping widgets so that it shares the same plane on the screen.
-In Appspace, the order of layered widgets can be changed easily.
+Adding widgets in layers create a sense of depth.
+Layering is a process of grouping widgets so that they share the same plane on the screen.
+In Appspace, the order of layered widgets are interchangeable.

-To achieve maximum signage flexibility when designing an application, scheduling should be used.
-The most commonly used type of schedules are layout and playlist scheduling.
+Use scheduling to achieve maximum signage flexibility when designing an application.
+The most common types of schedules are layout scheduling and playlist scheduling.
 A planned layout or playlist schedule conveys time-sensitive messages at a pre-defined time.